kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `logs`: The bytes of the command logs.
 This isn't a string because Kurtosis can't know what text encoding scheme the container uses.

 ### generateFiles(Set\<String\> filesToGenerate) -\> Map\<String, [GeneratedFileFilepaths][generatedfilefilepaths]\>
-Generates files inside the suite execution volume, which is mounted on both the testsuite container and the service container.
-This allows the testsuite to write data to files that are immediately available to the service container, as if they shared a filesystem.
+Generates files inside the enclave data volume, which is mounted on both the container where this code is running and the service container.
+This allows the current container to write data to files that are immediately available to the service container, as if they shared a filesystem.

 **Args**